doraniccole/reading-notes/class_07.md

-# Origins and Domain Modeling
+# Objects and Domain Modeling
 ## courtesty of Ryan Sobol, Sam Hamm, and Keli Hansen
 ### Domain modeling
 is the process of creating a conceptual model for a specific problem.
 And a domain model that's articulated well can verify and validate your understanding of that problem.